jdasfd/withncbi_note/note/Pseudomonas.md

   - 117 - Pseudomonas entomophila L48
   - 109 - Pseudomonas aeruginosa UCBPP-PA14

-- The `E_VALUE` was adjusted to 1e-5 to capture all possible sequences
+- The `E_VALUE` was adjusted to 1e-5 to capture all possible sequences.
+Because in this part, the goal is to find any possible domain in all strains, so the E_VALUE should be adapted for this goal.
+Greater value in E_VALUE will give us more domains.

 ```bash
 cd /mnt/e/data/Pseudomonas/